nus-cs2103/website-base/admin/tp-pe-fragment.md

   Features that work as specified by the UG but _should have been designed to work differently_ (from the end-user's point of view) fall in this category too.
 * `type.DocumentationBug`: A flaw in the documentation %%e.g., a missing step, a wrong instruction, typos%%
 </box>

+**If a bug fits multiple types _equally_ well**, the team is free to choose the one they think the best match, but keep the type chosen by the tester if it is one of the types that fits the bug equally well.
 </div>

 * **If you disagree with the original severity assigned to the bug**, you may change it to the correct level.